Can I Check My Disability Claim Status?

 For those who have submitted a request for a second appeal – a hearing with an administrative law judge (ALJ) – the DDS is no longer involved and your claim has gone back to the SSA and is awaiting a date for the hearing.
 The Office of Disability Adjudication and Review (ODAR) will be able to provide you information on the status of your hearing request, as they operate independently of the SSA.
 Regional offices are available via telephone.

-The easiest way to remain informed about your application is to hire an experienced disability advocate who will handle all of the logistics of your case and will continually inform you of updates and changes in your status.
+The easiest way to remain informed about your application is to hire a Social Security disability attorney who will handle all of the logistics of your case and will continually inform you of updates and changes in your status.

 Our attorneys will work with you from day one to ensure your application is complete and submitted on time.
 As you progress through the appeals process, they will provide valuable legal guidance and ensure you know what is happening with your case at all times.